ATIF930BK - Cooker AIRLUX - Free user manual and instructions

 Monophase 230V~1P+N:

-Use the green/yellow cable as heart cable, the blue and the brown cable as neutral N and the black and the grey cable as phase L.
+Use the green/yellow cable as earth cable, the blue and the brown cable as neutral N, and the black and the grey cable as phase L.

-Use the green/yellow cable as heart cable, the blue and the brown cable as neutral N, the grey cable as phase L1 and the black cable as phase L2.
+Use the green/yellow cable as earth cable, the blue and the brown cable as neutral N, the grey cable as phase L1, and the black cable as phase L2.

 Caution!
 Be careful that the cables are correctly engaged and tightened.